The Hilli Goat TourNorfolk Island

 - Emily and her family are so lovely and inviting, you’ll want to move right in

-- The food is one of the tastiest and most wholesome meals you’ll have on the island (amongst some of the other popular restaurants)
+- The food is one of the tastiest and most wholesome meals you’ll have on the island, and that’s a big statement in a location packed with great restaurants

-- It’s a pretty spectacular location, not that you’ll notice because you’ll be so distracted by the food
+- It’s a spectacular location, but you might miss that because you’ll be distracted by the gourmet goodies

 - The goats are enough entertainment and worth the trip just to watch them interact with Emily, Steve and the guests

 - The lunch has a real community feel and you’ll likely sit next to people you don’t know.
-If you’re on the shyer side and you’re not interested in meeting new people, book in enough of your friends and family to fill a table
+If you’re on the shy side, and not interested in meeting new people, grab enough friends and family to fill a table

 Air New Zealand flies to Norfolk Island from Sydney (Monday and Friday) and Brisbane (Tuesday and Saturday).